jjhiggz/jjhiggz/README.md

 ## I'm a Full Stack Developer with a background in Chemical Engineering!
-- 🔭 I’m currently working on a date ideas app in React Native, it's called Dative and I can't wait to show it to y'all!
+- 🔭 I’m currently working on ReMenu, an exciting way to empower restaurants to be in charge of the data on their own websites!
-- 🌱 I’m currently learning NestJs, React Native, Docker, TypeORM, and anything else important that comes my way.
+- 🌱 I’m currently working with Remix and LOVING IT and it's data loading patterns.
 - 👯 I'm passionate about tech education.
 I love bringing positivity into people lives through coding!
 - 🥅 2021 Goals: Gain elegance in programming technique and project design, cybersecurity knowledge, algorithms.
 - ⚡ Fun fact: I love producing music, making music videos.